Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 It is also the danger.

-Because once the team loses control of the intended role, the garment starts sending mixed signals.
+Once the team loses control of the intended role, the garment starts sending mixed signals.
 The collar may say training top.
 The hem may say polished casual.
 The fabric may say shell.
 The naming may say polo.
 That is how samples end up looking interesting on a rack but uncertain in a sales conversation.

 For this category, the job has to be defined early.